 My travel and commute headphone of choice is the Sennheiser HD 25 II, designed initially to be used in the broadcast industry.
-The HD 25 II is well sealed, so it doesn’t leak much sound out or in, making them perfect for camera men and recordists when filming.
+The HD 25 II is well sealed, so it doesn’t leak much sound out or in, making them perfect for cameramen and recordists when filming.
 They are very linear, without the usual bass boost and other gimmicks you find on many headphones.
-I like the rugged design, after giving up on in-ear headphones due to the fact that I have to remove and insert them to often when commuting, so the on-ear type are my new preference.
-The sound quality of these cans are very good, provided that the playback equipment are able to drive them.
+I like the rugged design, after giving up on in-ear headphones because I have to remove and insert them too often when commuting, so the on-ear type is my new preference.
+The sound quality of these cans is outstanding, provided that the playback equipment can drive them.
 They are rated at 70 ohms, making them a little bit harder to drive than your regular headphones, but you can still use them from an iPhone or iPad loud enough to rock out.

 I first listened to the headphones through the Headstreamer DAC.
-They managed to them without problem to really loud sound levels.
+They managed to them without problem to deafening sound levels.
 But that also got me wondering, will they be able to drive more demanding headphones like the Sennheiser HD 600?
-The Headstreamer DAC features a built-in volume control, controllable from your normal playback device over 50 db in 1 db increments using your normal volume control on the playback device.
+The Headstreamer DAC features built-in volume control, controllable from your standard playback device over 50 dB in 1 db increments using your regular volume control on the playback device.
 There is no volume controller on the device itself.

 After I started to listen to the Headstreamer DAC, I must say that I was impressed!
-The top end was much cleaner than from the built in headphone amp of my MacBook.
+The top end was much cleaner than from the built-in headphone amp of my MacBook.
 This is to be expected, considering the amount of money Apple would spend on the components to make the headphone output sound good.
 Not much money at all.
 The bass quality also increased notably, finally being able to drive my headphones with some momentum.
-Something that the build in headphone amp haven’t been able to.
-Just to compare, I switched back to the internal amp with the same settings and the difference was very obvious.
+Something that the build in headphone amp hasn’t been able to.
+Just to compare, I switched back to the internal amp with the same settings and the difference was pronounced.
 The Headstreamer DAC delivered a much better audio experience over the entire audio spectrum.
-So with these cans it was an absolute improvement of audio quality.
-Because these headphones are a bit harder to drive than your normal middle class ones, there should be no problem driving most to insane levels of sound pressure.
+So with these cans, it was an absolute improvement of sound quality.
+Because these headphones are a bit harder to drive than your normal middle-class ones, there should be no problem running most headphones to insane levels of sound pressure.

-I also tried some 24-bit 96khz music from HDTracks, and the quality difference was still very obvious.
+I also tried some 24-bit 96khz music from HDTracks, and the quality difference was still pronounced.
 But how about some more difficult headphones?
 Will it be able to drive the Sennheiser HD–600?

 The Sennheiser HD–600 needs more power from the amplifier to be able to drive them.
-The Headstreamer DAC managed to drive them to normal listening levels, but not much more.
+The Headstreamer DAC managed to push them to normal listening levels, but not much more.
 The bass was also lacking.
-These cans needs more power than the Headstreamer DAC can deliver.
-But in a pinch they’ll do, the output level was much better than from the built-in output of the Macbook Pro.
-So overall, not a perfect match.
+These cans need more power than the Headstreamer DAC can deliver.
+But in a pinch they’ll do, the output level was much better than from the built-in output of the MacBook Pro.
+So overall, this amplifier/headphone combination is not a perfect match.

 To external headphone amplifier X-Can V2

-You have the option of connecting the Headstreamer DAC to an external amplifier, so I connected it to my modified X-Can V2 headphone tube amplifier.
+You have the option of connecting the Headstreamer DAC to an external amplifier, so I attached it to my modified X-Can V2 headphone tube amplifier.

 Now we’re talking!
 It sounds great!
-I usually have the X-Can connected to a Squeezebox V3, but this sounds much better!
-So if you have headphones that needs more amp power, this is an option.
-Only problem is, there goes the niceties of portability.
-But for a home setup, it works perfect.
-But by spending a bit more money, you could get a dedicated DAC with headphone amplifier for home use with a lot more power available.
+I usually have the X-Can connected to a Squeezebox V3, but this plays much better!
+So if you have headphones that need more amp power, this is an option.
+The only problem is, there goes the portability.
+But for a home setup, it works perfectly.
+But by spending a bit more money, you could get a dedicated DAC with a headphone amplifier for home use with a lot more power available.
 Some examples are NuForce HDP or Beyer Dynamic A1 Headphone Amplifier

 Using an iPad 3 with the HRT Headstreamer DAC

-One of the nice things with this unit is that it’s compatible (kinda) for use with an iPad.
-You need a iPad Camera Connection Kit or similar to get USB input on the iPad connector.
+One of the likable things about this unit is that it’s compatible (kind of) for use with an iPad.
+You need an iPad Camera Connection Kit or similar to get USB input on the iPad connector.
 When connecting to an iPad, you get a warning message telling you that this unit is not compatible, but it works anyway.
 I don’t have any lossless or uncompressed music on my iPad because I need all the space for other things, but there is a way around that.
 By connecting your iPad with iTunes Home Sharing to your Mac where you have all your lossless music, you can stream in full quality directly to your iPad, utilizing the better DAC.
-This goes for high res music in 24-bit 88.2Khz and 96Khz as well.This makes your iPad a really high end playback device!
+This goes for high res music in 24-bit 88.2Khz and 96Khz as well.This makes your iPad a high end playback device!

 Inside the HRT Headstreamer DAC